 All of ConceiveAbilities surrogates are gestational carriers.
-The most common form of modern surrogacy is achieved with a gestational carrier.
-Unlike traditional surrogates, a gestational surrogate is a woman who undergoes in vitro fertilization and carries an embryo that was created with an egg from the intended mother (or donor) and sperm from the intended father (or donor).
+The most common form of modern surrogacy is achieved through gestational surrogacy.
+Unlike traditional surrogates, a gestational surrogate undergoes in vitro fertilization and carries an embryo that was created with an egg from the intended mother (or donor) and sperm from the intended father (or donor).

 Because more families are choosing surrogacy, surrogates are in high demand.
-To find out your personalized base surrogate pay, use our surrogate pay calculator.
+To find out your personalized base surrogate compensation, use our surrogate pay calculator.

 Yes.
 For every woman you recommend to become a surrogate earns, you can earn up to $650.
 And, your referred surrogate also earns rewards.
 The further she progresses in her journey, the more you both earn.
 And you can earn unlimited referral bonuses with your personalized referral link!
 Learn more about our surrogate referral program.